HamedHojatian/HBF-Net/README.md

 2. numpy 1.19.2

 Feel free to use this code as a starting point for your own research project.
 If you do, we kindly ask that you cite the associated paper.
+GNU General Public License v3.0 or later